yegor256/blog/_drafts/_repo.md

 }
 {% endhighlight %}

 Pretty obvious, isn't it?
-Just a single `main.js` file, which does everything we need.
+Just a single `main.js` file which does everything we need.
 We simply add it to the HTML and it works:

 {% highlight html %}